...

 A serious injury can affect your life in numerous ways.
 Some effects — such as physical pain, medical expenses, and lost wages — are immediate and obvious.
-Others, especially ones that affect your emotional and psychological well-being, are more subtle and can take weeks, months, and even years to fully unfold.
+Others, especially ones that affect your emotional and psychological well-being, such as loss of enjoyment of life, are more subtle and can take weeks, months, and even years to fully unfold.

 As dedicated personal injury attorneys in Houston, we believe that plaintiffs deserve compensation for all of their accident-related losses, whether or not they’re immediately apparent.
 One particularly life-altering damage that often presents latently is called “loss of enjoyment of life,” and many injury victims don’t realize they can include it in their settlement demand.